saurabh50412/habit-tracker-Nodejs-and-Ejs/README.md

 ## Introduction

-This is a Habit Tracker  Project which is built using Nodejs, Ejs ,CSS, Javascript , Bootstrap.
+This is a Habit Tracker  Project which is built using Nodejs, Ejs ,CSS, Javascript , Bootstrap

 ## Features
 - Add Habit <br/>